Hohner Pianet: Pianet C & CH

 The Pianet C has a case side profile with a taper towards the front.
 It has tapered cylindrical wooden legs that mount to the underside of the case.
 It has a gold hammertone painted aluminum fascia panel below the keys with a lock fitted centrally.
 This panel also performs the key-leveling function.
 The keys are injection-moulded plastic.

-The word 'Pianet' or 'Pianet C' appears in gold facing upward on the left hand end of the music support ledge.
+The word 'Pianet CH' appears in gold facing upward on the left hand end of the music support ledge.
 The ledge includes a routed recess for the bottom of the music.
 It has a transistorised pre-amplifier, a knee lever for volume control and optional vibrato effect.